dantemogrim/dante-wiki/content/posts/8-why-editorconfig.md

 ---
-title: .editorconfig 101
+title: Why .editorconfig?
-description: Editorconfig explained and how to get started.
+description: What's the purpose when we have all these fancy formatters?
 author:
   emoji: 🌀
   name: Dante Mogrim